AZProductions/Kookaburra/README.md

 <details>
   <summary>Why would you downloads Kookaburra?</summary>

- Kookaburra is a simple programming language, so just give it a try.
-It's compleatly free and open-source.
+ Kookaburra is a simple programming language, perhaps give it a try 😂.
+It's completely free and open-source.
 It also doesn't change values in the registery in Windows.
 It simply creates a folder in the **AppData Roaming** folder.
 You can have a look in the folder by pressing <kbd>win</kbd> + <kbd>R</kbd> and typing **'%appdata%/kookaburra'**.
 Press *enter*, file explorer will appear with the folder open.
 </details>

 <details>